eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.1 Introduction

-This chapter is dedicated to the certification of EUDI Wallet Solutions, covering the legal foundation outlined in the amending Regulation (the Regulation), the overall certification approach, and its accompanying design principles.
+This chapter is dedicated to the certification of Wallet Solutions, covering the legal foundation outlined in the amending Regulation (the Regulation), the overall certification approach, and its accompanying design principles.
 In addition, the main two supporting documents, the